ukparliament/ontologies/procedure/meta/editor/data-graphs/instance-data/data-loading.md

 We set the <code>is_included_in_export</code> boolean to false for any route forming part of a non-component procedure, where that route also forms part of a component procedure.

+#### Flag duplicate EVEL routes

-This flags routes forming part of a non-component procedure as not included in any export where those routes form part of the EVEL component.
+This update flags routes forming part of the EVEL component procedure, where those routes form part of a different procedure:

 <pre>
 	<code>